blockchain-emr/back/README.md

 ### 2- Adding new code/functionality:

+**Before you do anything, please make sure you have the latest code by pulling the master branch.**

 #### Adding Code:
 The project code can be found at ```src/app``` and organized as the following :